-PARTICIPATION Active participation includes taking notes during lecture and participating in classroom discussions.
+PARTICIPATION & IN-CLASS WORK Active participation includes taking notes during lecture and participating in classroom discussions.
 Differing opinions should be regarded with a high level of respect and reflection.
 Each day you will receive a participation grade.
 If you are preoccupied, using your cell phone, chatting with others, dozing off, or otherwise distracted from the lecture or discussion taking place, you will receive a 0 for that day.

-IN ADDITION: There are several in-class writing assignments and projects; these are either graded or marked with a check mark and qualified with +/- ($\checkmark+$, $\checkmark-$) calculated as 100/90/80 respectively.
+IN-CLASS WORK: There are several in-class writing assignments and projects; these are marked with a check mark $\checkmark$ and qualified with +/- ( $\checkmark$ +, $\checkmark$ , $\checkmark$ -) calculated as 100/90/80 respectively.
 Missing work due to absence will be a 0, unless you have a college approved absence AND the instructor is emailed prior to the start of class.
+This course includes several in-class assignments are assessed separately from homework, and account for 20% of the final course grade.

 HOMEWORK is expected to be turned in on time and completed.
 Partial homework will be reflected in the grade for the assignment.
 Late homework defaults to a 0 for that assignment, and is only accepted on an individual basis on the approval of the instructor, accompanied by documentation that demonstrates an emergency situation approved by the college.
 If you have questions or issues with the homework, you are responsible for contacting the instructor during office hours, or via email at least 24 hours before the start of class, for assistance.
-If your homework will be late due to a personal issue or other emergency, you MUST email the professor BEFORE the start of class.
+If your homework will be late due to a personal issue or other emergency, please email the professor BEFORE the start of class.
+See the section on "Disability/Medical Conditions" in this syllabus for details on how to make up work missed due to medical illness or emergency.

-TESTS AND QUIZZES In this class, we will study fashion as a development in sync with art, culture and developments in the textile and fashion industries.
+EXAMS AND QUIZZES In this class, we will study fashion as a development in sync with art, culture and developments in the textile and fashion industries.
 The class follows the format of an art history class.
 Each class will include slide lecture with images demonstrating and summarizing the main points in the lecture.
 Students are responsible for recording additional information presented during lecture, referencing the recommended textbook and web sites for additional information.